-The Crick African Network’s African Career Accelerator (CAN ACA) awards provide postdoctoral fellowships for African researchers who are aiming to make the transition to becoming an independent researcher and launching their own research group.
+The Crick African Network’s African Career Accelerator (CAN ACA) awards provide postdoctoral fellowships for African researchers who are aiming to become an independent researcher and launch their own research group.

 About the awards